DrKJeff16/project.nvim/README.md

 ### ProjectRoot

-This command is a manual hook to set the working directory to the current file's root, attempting to use any of the `setup()` detection methods set by the user.
+The `:ProjectRoot` command is a manual hook to set the working directory to the current file's root, attempting to use any of the `setup()` detection methods set by the user.